 The Proba-V mission provides multispectral images to study the evolution of the vegetation cover on a daily and global basis.
 The 'V' stands for Vegetation.
 This mission is extending the data set of the long-established Vegetation instrument, flown as a secondary payload aboard France's SPOT-4 and SPOT-5 satellites launched in 1998 and 2002 respectively.

 The RADARSAT family consists of a pair of Canadian Remote Sensing satellites: RADARSAT-1, Canada's first commercial Earth observation satellite developed to monitor the planet's natural resources and environmental changes, and RADARSAT-2, a jointly-funded satellite mission of CSA (Canadian Space Agency) and MDA (MacDonald Dettwiler Associates Ltd. of Richmond, BC), representing a Canadian government/industry partnership in a commercial venture.

-RapidEye, located in Berlin, owns and operates a constellation of five identical Earth Observation satellites.
-The constellation images over five million square kilometres of earth every day and its archive of imagery grows by over one billion square kilometres every year.
+BlackBridge, located in Berlin, owns and operates a constellation of five identical Earth Observation satellites.
+The constellation images up to five million square kilometres of earth every day and its archive of imagery grows by over one billion square kilometres every year.
 Its five metre pixel size imagery is suitable for an array of monitoring purposes.

 SciSat-1/ACE is an atmospheric science mission of Canada.
 Through a 3rd party mission agreement ESA will make validated data from the ACE-FTS (ACE-Fourier Transform Spectrometer) available.